ProboCI/probo-asset-receiver/README.md

 ## Usage

  1. Create a bucket to hold assets.
- 2. Create a token that can be used to post assets into that bucket (these can be deleted as well).
+ 2. Create a token that can be used to post assets into that bucket.
- 3. Upload an asset with the upload token in a header.
+ 3. Upload an asset into a bucket with the upload token.

 ### 1. Create a bucket